 Along with natural connections, Sangath holds connections to India’s culture.
 The layout resembles the way that a temple develops a series of stages into a final platform while the form loosely imitates the boldness of a stupa.

 The dominant architectural forms in the complex are the vaults, which are obtained from a combination of local traditions and materials with historical examples culturally prefigured such as temples or traditional headgear Hindus.

 It may not be out of place to mention here that his works were outstanding because of the sculptural tendencies exhibited in his buildings.
-In all of his works, Doshi has been honest to the surroundings, the materials and the general ethos of the region.
+In all of his works, Doshi has been honest with the surroundings, the materials, and the general ethos of the region.